hyperledger/fabric-chaincode-node/TUTORIAL.md

 ## Additional support provided by the SmartContract class

-In the case where you ask for a function to be executed, it could be the case that this doesn't exist.
+In case you ask for a function to be executed, it could be that this doesn't exist.
-You can provide you own function to be executed in this case, the default is to throw and error but you're able to customise this if you wish.
+If so, you can provide you own function to be executed, the default is to throw and error but you're able to customise this if you wish.

 For example